 How to Find Oneness

 Oneness is a term that describes both inward and outward states.
 The inward state or experience is peaceful silence.
 It is the absence of internal chatter.
 This is an experience of our transcendent nature.
 The outward expression of this is what we feel concerning other living things.
 The peace of the transcendent naturally connects us to other people and living things.

 We highly recommend the use of both approaches.
 The direct experience of the transcendent helps to make us more grounded and connected.
 The analytical approach makes us confront our programming, which may contain things like unhealthy bias and prejudice.

 To begin with, there are two distinct approaches to oneness.
 The first approach is by using an analytical method.
 The second way is through a direct experience of oneness.

-The Analytical Approach Achieving Oneness
+Analytical Path to Achieving Oneness

 There are four levels or degrees in this analytical framework.
 It is important to realize that there is resistance at each level.
 This process surprises some people.
 It shows them where they hold bias and prejudice.
-So it will bring up some strong emotions.
-Because of this we recommend using emotional checks to minimize your discomfort and speed your progress.
+So it will bring up some powerful emotions.
+Because of this, we recommend using emotional checks to minimize your discomfort and speed your progress.
 Here’s a brief outline below, but you find a link to the detailed process at the end.